tabularelf/lexicon/4.0.0/text-elements.md

 # Text Elements
 Upon calling `Lexicon(entry, ...)` or `LexiconExt(entry, array)` whatever is passed to the first argument is considered a text entry, and it will find/create an entry class and store that alongside with the Lexicon text element, and returns the text element instance directly to you.
 These text element instances do not get cached at all by Lexicon, but are garbage collectible friendly as they only contain structs (the ones you passed in, text entries referenced, or the global struct) and arrays (for arguments passed in, and for when text entries are dynamic for the simplified structure).
 If the text entry own text is `undefined`, it is considered not loaded by all intents and purposes by Lexicon, and will be treated as completely static.
+If a text entry is considered dynamic, it will instead regenerate the text itself.
+Or if `.ToStatic()` was called directly from the text element itself.

+The following cases where regeneration occurs:

+- On text element creation.
+- Upon text entry language change.
+- Upon calling `.Refresh()`.
+- Upon calling `.SetKey(entry)`.
+- Upon calling `.Update(...)` and passing in different arguments.

 ## What does Lexicon parse the text entries for?

 Lexicon by default will not parse any text entries, if they do not contain at least one pair of `{}`.
 This is by design as an early out optimization.
 In the event that a pair (whether valid or not) does exist, Lexicon will parse it and validate.
-You can read more about the specifics from [here](text-elements.md#how-do-they-parse-text-entries-anyway).
 Lexicon will be looking out for dynamic callbacks, number template strings, variable template strings and text entry strings (if enabled).
 This will be broken down into two sections.

 ### Dynamic templates
 The following hierarchy that Lexicon will follow in terms of searching, from top to bottom: